 - Pricing: Five9's pricing is on the higher end compared to competitors like Talkdesk and Dialpad, which both offer budget-friendly options with similar or stronger feature sets

-- Flexibility and Customization: While Five9 offers strong call center capabilities, it is not as flexible when it comes to integrations and custom workflows compared to others like Nice CXone and Genesys
+- Flexibility and Customization: While Five9 offers strong call center capabilities, it is not as flexible when it comes to integrations and custom workflows compared to others like NICE CXone and Genesys

-- Omnichannel Support: Five9’s omnichannel features are improving, but other providers like 8x8 and Talkdesk offer more seamless native integrations for video messaging, chat messaging, and video
+- Omnichannel Support: Five9's omnichannel features are improving, but other providers like 8x8 and Talkdesk offer more native integrations for video messaging, chat messaging, and video

 - Reliability and Uptime: A few users report occasional call quality issues or outages when using Five9, where other competitors like 8x8 and Genesys offer more reliable service